quicwg/base-drafts/draft-ietf-quic-tls.md

   authenticating the initial value, so that peers can be sure that they haven't missed an initial message.

-In addition to causing valid packets to be dropped, an attacker to generate packets with an intent of causing the recipient to expend processing resources.
+In addition to causing valid packets to be dropped, an attacker could generate packets with an intent of causing the recipient to expend processing resources.
 See {{useless}} for a discussion of these risks.